Beta-Verse-Hub/All-Day-All-Life/README.md

 esc - to exit

+### DVD
+Remember the animation where a dvd logo bounces around the screen.
+This program is a replicated version of that animation but it is very responsive to window size changes and it changes color when it hits the border.

+esc - to exit

+### Pipes
+pipes.sh but windows-only!
+Don't changes the window size after running it (if you want to then exit to the main menu and then change the window size)

+esc - to exit

+### Matrix
+A cmatrix program on windows? yes.

+esc - to exit
+### Calculator
+...

+### Game of Life
+The classic conway's game of life n the terminal!

+There are two modes:
+- Simulation mode
+- Edit mode

+In the simulation mode the following rules apply:
+1. Each cell is either dead or alive.
+2. Living cells with 2 or 3 living neighbours lives (Survival).
+3. Living cells with less than 2 living neighbours dies (Underpopulation).
+4. Living cells with more than 3 living neighbours dies (Overpopulation).
+5. Dead cells with exactly 3 living neighbours becomes alive  (Reproduction).

 ### To-Do List
 It is a to-do list which stores the data in a txt file in this format: